Application Deadline: September 15th, 2019

 - Develop three to five personal learning objectives

 - Deliver 1+ didactic per semester – a permanent informational display of the research outcomes (using all/mostly CUCCR material).
 The display could be designed in partnership with a graphic design student and will be installed inside the depot space to educate members.

-- Participate in an mid and end of internship evaluation related to personal learning objectives and deliverables
+- Participate in a mid and end of the internship evaluation related to personal learning objectives and deliverables

 - Two to three presentations for general audiences explaining and outlining the research process and findings ie. SustainabiliTea,